AviatrixSystems/Docs/HowTos/aviatrix_iam_policy_requirements.rst

 8. Guardduty requirement
 ---------------------------

-In order to enable Guardduty feature, the following permissions are needed.
+In order to enable the Guardduty feature, the following permissions are needed.

 ::